liambambery23/Burger-restaurant/README.md

 # burger

 This application allows the user to enter the name of a burger that they would like to eat and then they can "Devour it" by clicking a button.
 Once a burger has been devoured the user can "Clean Plate" to remove the burger from the application.
+The application can be accessed [HERE](https://blooming-savannah-63278.herokuapp.com/).

 ## Motivation
 This application was created to showcase my knowledge of creating a using MySQL databases.